Treasures in The Walls is an ethnographic museum in Acre. And it is located literally inside the old city wall.

 Old Acre is the old part of the modern city of Acre.
-And Treasures In The Walls Museum, as many other tourist attractions, is located within the Old City of Acre.
+And Treasures in the Walls Museum, like many other tourist attractions, is located within the Old City of Acre.

 - In the map above, the Treasures In The Walls Museum is marked under number #4 (at the top right corner).